Cities as Theatre

-In this third episode we think of cities as the setting or backdrop to drama and events – ideas connected to Berthold Brecht’s development of Epic Theatre in the 1920’s or of Henri Lefebvre’s focus on everyday urban life.
-Designers of cities have been consciously creating the elements of theatrical urban life through history.
-Edmond and Corrigan explicitly worked with this theatrical reading of architecture and urbanism, and understood the relationship between architecture and stage design.
+In this episode, we think of cities as the setting or backdrop to drama and events—ideas connected to Bertolt Brecht's development of Epic Theatre in the 1920s, Henri Lefebvre's focus on everyday urban life, and the explicitly theatrical architecture of Edmond and Corrigan.
+Designers of cities have been consciously creating the elements of theatrical urban life throughout history, and Conrad Hamann explores how quickly cinema took on the task of depicting the city, treating it as a main character—from Dziga Vertov's Man with a Movie Camera (1929) to countless films that followed.

 Show Notes and References